Bishop Walsh School: Athletics

 Bishop Walsh's athletic teams compete in the Appalachian Mountain Athletic Conference (AMAC) in all sports except football.
 They also compete against rivals Fort Hill High School and Allegany High School for Cumberland City championships in all sports except football.

+In 2016, a former girls' soccer coach was granted probation in a sex offense case involving a 17-year-old player student at the school.